9 Intro to Linux Administration

 command, short for change directory.
 You can use either absolute or relative file paths with cd

 .
-So if you were in /home/alex
+If you were in /home/alex

 and wanted to navigate to /home